Best 2023 Diwali Celebrations From Around the World

 Varanasi, India

-Last but certainly not the least is Varanasi, one of India’s oldest cities.
-In fact, many Hindus consider Varnasi as the most important site for the Festival of Lights.
-Like Ayodya, it’s one of the seven sacred cities of Hinduism and a prominent center for Diwai celebrations.
-However, in Varanasi, it’s known as Dev Diwali or Dev Deepwali.
-While the tradition of lamp lighting is the same as other world cities and last over five days, there are some differences here.
-In this case, this festival is the observance of the Hindu god Lord Shiva’s victory of the demons Tripurasura.
-What’s more Dev Deepwali is held 15 days after Diwali on Krtik Purnima.
-During this time you can expect a large crowd enjoying festivities along the Ganges River.
+Last but certainly not least is Varanasi, one of India’s best cities.
+Many Hindus consider Varanasi the most critical site for the Festival of Lights.
+Like Ayodya, it is one of the seven sacred cities of Hinduism and a prominent center for Diwai celebrations.
+However, in Varanasi, it is known as Dev Diwali or Dev Deepwali.
+While the tradition of lamp lighting is the same as in other world cities and lasts over five days, there are some differences here.
+In this case, this festival is the observance of the Hindu god Lord ShiShiva’sctory of the demons Tripurasura.
+WhaWhat’sre Dev Deepwali is held 15 days after Diwali on Kartik Purnima.
+You can expect a large crowd enjoying festivities along the Ganges River during this time.

 Related: National Go to an Art Museum Day November 9